-Skydiving is never plane sailingMay 17th, 2013 in Psychology & Psychiatry /
+Skydiving is never plane sailingMay 17, 2013 in Medicine & Health / Psychology & Psychiatry

 Skydivers show the same level of physical stress before every jump whether a first-timer or experienced jumper, say Northumbria researchers.